MFA, Columbia University School of the Arts, Film Division

 Produced Dennis Nyback’s Cartoon Extravaganza: 21 Days & 21 Nights of Rare 16mm Animation, Feb.
 23 – March 15, 2007, Oregon Cartoon Institute benefit at Disjecta and the Hollywood Theatre.
 Coordinated guest appearances by Oregon animators Rose Bond, Jim Blashfield and Svenn Bonnichsen.
 Presented 35mm animation by Will Vinton, Chel White, Joan Gratz, Joanna Priestley, Marilyn Zornado, Bill Plympton.

 Who Makes Pop?
-How Robert Johnston’s theory of Portland’s radical middle class explains and predicts Portlandia, American West Center at University of Utah, Salt Lake City, Sept.
+How Robert Johnston’s theory of Portland’s radical middle class explains and predicts Portlandia, American West Center at University of Utah, Salt Lake City, Utah.
+Sept.
 21, 2014.

 Joaquin Miller, C. E. S. Wood and John Reed: Oregon’s Three Warrior Poets at the 2012 Northwest Poets Concord in Newberg, OR, May 4, 2012

 Oregon At The Oscars at Oregon Historical Society, February 26, 2012

 Buster’s Peers: Overview of Unexpected Oregon Films at Cottage Grove Historical Society’s Buster Keaton Conference, August 6, 2011